saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

   <img src={useBaseUrl('img/error-reporting/unity-backtrace-client-config.png')} alt="Customizing Backtrace client configuration options in the Unity Inspector" />

-Alternatively, you can also specify the configuration settings in the C# code for your app.
+Alternatively, you can also specify the configuration settings in your C# project.

 ### Backtrace Client